FusionAuth/fusionauth-site/site/_posts/2022-06-28-remix-demo.md

 ## Next steps

-As mentioned above, in addition to outsourcing login, there are other features you get when an external auth server such as FusionAuth.
+As mentioned above, in addition to outsourcing login, there are other features you get when using an external auth server such as FusionAuth.
 You can configure it for extra functionality that would be a pain to build yourself.
 Some examples:

 * only allowing a certain number of login attempts before locking a user account
 * adding additional login providers such as Google or Facebook